mehvishshakeel/StudySync/Backend/README.md

 5. Initialize the SQL database:

-   - Run the SQL script provided in the `database.sql` file to create the necessary tables and schema.
+   - Run the SQL scripts provided in the `Data` folder to create the necessary tables and schema.
    - You can use a database management tool like MySQL Workbench or command-line tools to execute the script.

 ## Running the Backend